 The trouble was that her powerful drive to live was not matched by a drive to live happily.
 She had no path to wellbeing.

 I often felt that way as I tried to make progress in recovery from depression.
 I made the fierce decision – not once but several times – to pull myself back from the brink and commit myself to living with every bit of energy I had.
 But then what?
 What’s the next step that helps me keep this going?
-I had no roadmap of my own, no sense of what recovery required or what I needed to do to sustain the drive that had kept me going through the worst moments.
+I had no roadmap of my own, no pattern of recovery, no sense of what recovery required or what I needed to do to sustain the drive that had kept me going through the worst moments.

 Of course, there were things to do – get back into therapy, take these new medications, try meditation, eat this but not that.
 These were puzzle pieces handed to me with the assurance that each would help but without the larger picture of the complicated whole they fitted into.
 I waited for them to work.
 They didn’t.